Rabisha

 Rabisha (Рабиша [rɐˈbiʃɐ]) is a village in north-western Bulgaria, in Vidin Province and Belogradchik municipality.

 Geography

 Rabisha village is located 45 kilometers from Vidin and 20 km from Belogradchik.
 It is also located on Archar river.
 Its population is about 300 people.
 The nearest train station is in the town of Dimovo, 11.4 kilometers from Rabisha.

-The village is near the Rabisha lake and the Magura cave.
-The Magura cave in the largest cave in Bulgaria.
-It is 15 million years old.
-There are unique drawings in the cave from primaeval people.
-The drawings are about 5000 years old.
+The village is near the Rabisha lake and the 15 million years old Magura cave, which is the largest cave in Bulgaria.
+There are unique drawings in the cave from primeval people.
+The drawings are about 5,000 years old.
 The Rabisha lake is the biggest Bulgarian non-salt lake.
 There are a lot of fish in it.